You are in [Events] [1643-51 Civil War]

 The lead-up to the 1st Battle of Newbury, Autumn 1643:

-In September 1643, the Earl of Essex (Robert Devereux), robert devereux 3rd earl of Essex along with his Parliamentary troops successfully relieved the month-long siege of Gloucester.
+In September 1643, the Earl of Essex (Robert Devereux) along with his Parliamentary troops successfully relieved the month-long siege of Gloucester.
 The besieging Royalists led by King Charles I himself, withdrew on 5 September, having sustained heavy casualties.
 Essex entered Gloucester on 8 September.

 Having relieved Gloucester, the Earl of Essex could not run the risk of being trapped in Gloucester, and had to plan his return march to the safety of London.